 Dr. Alsip and Dr. Bridger are co-chairs of the Joint Opioid Task Force, a group of health professionals, community leaders, educators and advocates working to find local solutions to the opioid crisis.

-University Health System has a new online site for patients and the public, offering information and advice for those prescribed opioids after an injury or procedure.
+University Health has a new online site for patients and the public, offering information and advice for those prescribed opioids after an injury or procedure.

 While these medicines can be an important part of your treatment, they also carry some significant risks of addiction and overdose.
 An overdose, often marked by slowed breathing, can cause sudden death.
 Opioids also can have side effects, particularly after prolonged use — even when used as directed.
 They include tolerance, physical dependence, increased sensitivity to pain, constipation, nausea, sleepiness, confusion, depression, low levels of testosterone, itching and sweating.